Meigyoku-Thmn/ThMouseX/README.md

 3. Change the file name after "CursorTexture = " to the preferred crosshair file's name.
 (Don't forget the file extension name ".png".)

 ### Add your favorite games
-You can extend ThMouseX to support more Shoot 'em ups games by modifying the "games.txt" file.
-You can also use Lua script for advanced cases.
+You can extend ThMouseX to support more Shoot 'em ups games by modifying the "[Games.txt](https://github.com/Meigyoku-Thmn/ThMouseX/blob/master/ThMouseX/Games.txt)" file.
+You can also use [Lua script](https://github.com/Meigyoku-Thmn/ThMouseX/tree/master/ThMouseX/ConfigScripts) for advanced cases.

-Open the file with any text editor and try yourself.

-(To document more)

 ### Sometime ThMouseX doesn't actually work, the game's character just keeps moving to a corner or is not bound exactly to the cursor
-They are really rare bugs that I have yet found a way to fix.
+They are really rare bugs that I have yet found a way to fix. <br>
 Some workarounds:
 * Restart ThMouseX
 * Start ThMouseX FIRST, then start the game
 * When starting ThMouseX, make sure your game's window is NOT minimized (this should be fixed from version 2.1.0).

+### "Delay" movement, lag mouse cursor
+This is a normal problem in every games that the in-game cursor is a [little delay](https://github.com/ocornut/imgui/blob/master/docs/EXAMPLES.md#:~:text=About%20mouse%20cursor%20latency) compared to the OS cursor.
+ThMouseX also doesn't change the game's behavior (it doesn't cheat), so the character still has to follow the game rule, no "teleportation".

+### Character cannot stay in one place where the cursor is, even when holding down the SHIFT button, the character just sways crazily around the cursor
+The moving step of the character is a fixed value and usually longer than the mouse movement step you are able to make (for example, you can move the cursor 1 px, but the game character can't, if it moves, it has to move 5 px a frame).
+Holding SHIFT can reduce the moving step but only so much.
+I think this is an unsolvable issue. <br>
+But there is a case that the game character feel really lagged and sways a lot around the cursor however you try, I saw that in Touhou 7.
+Installing [Vsync Patch](https://en.touhouwiki.net/wiki/Game_Tools_and_Modifications#Vsync_Patches) does fix that.

-### Steam Overlay stops functional, the game control is unusable too!
+### Steam Overlay stops functioning, the game control is unusable too!
 This is a limitation of how this tool hooks into the game's routine.
 Please avoid turning off ThMouseX while Steam Overlay is visible.

 ### Game crashes when exiting or lauching ThMouseX
-Please avoid lauching and exiting ThMouseX many times while the game is running.
+Please avoid lauching and exiting ThMouseX many times while the game is running.<br>
 So far I only see this bug on .NET Framework games and it's a rare bug.
 It may has something with the library Lib.Harmony which ThMouseX uses.

 ### Antivirus programs' detection